 Garmin is the industry leader in bike computers.
 But their lineup can be complicated for beginners.
-It currently includes:
+It currently includes several models:

 KEY TAKEAWAY

-If I had to pick just 3 models, the Garmin Edge 840 would be the best overall.
-It has great battery life and most of the Garmin Edge computers’ functionality.
+If I had to pick just three models, the Garmin Edge 840 would be the best overall.
+It has excellent battery life and most of the Garmin Edge computers’ functionality.

-The second model would be the Edge 1040 Solar for its long battery life, large screen, and functionalities.
+The second model would be the Edge 1040 Solar, due to its long battery life, large screen, and functionalities.
 It’s easily the most high-end cycling computer.
 However, it’s also the most expensive.

 Lastly, consider Edge 830 if you want to save money, don’t mind having an older user interface, and don’t need all the flashy features.

 NOTE: All Garmin Edge bike computers are also available in bundles.
-They include additional sensors like an HR monitor and cadence and speed sensors.
+They include additional sensors, such as an HR monitor, cadence, and speed sensors.
 The ‘MTB bundles’ include sensors, a silicone case, and a special mount.

 Garmin Edge Bike Computers Compared